-When Rho(D) status is uncertain, noninvasive cell-free fetal DNA screening Cell-free fetal nucleic acid testing Noninvasive maternal screening, unlike invasive testing, has no risk of test-related complications.
-By more precisely assessing the risk of fetal abnormalities, noninvasive maternal screening... read more of maternal blood for the RHD gene can be done.
+When Rho(D) status is uncertain, noninvasive cell-free fetal DNA screening Cell-free fetal nucleic acid testing Noninvasive prenatal screening for genetic disorders, unlike invasive testing, has no risk of test-related complications.
+Noninvasive maternal screening can help women decide whether to have... read more of maternal blood for the RHD gene can be done.
 Noninvasive testing of other genes (eg, RHCE, KEL) is available in Europe.

 Treatment of Hemolytic Disease of the Fetus and Neonate